 Gastroparesis or delayed gastric emptying is a rare disease that affects less than 4% of the population in Houston.
 Stomach in gastroparesis patients does not empty food into the intestine.
 As a result, patients with gastroparesis often complain of postprandial fullness, bloating, nausea and vomiting.
 Abdominal pain in the epigastric area may be present throughout the day and exacerbated by food intake.
 Typically, patients report early satiety and inability to finish a regular size meal.
 A positive gastric emptying study is diagnostic of gastroparesis.
 However, symptom severity does not always correlate with gastric emptying rate.

-Proper work up and diagnosis are crucial to differentiate GERD from gastroparesis.
+Proper workup and diagnosis are crucial to differentiate GERD from gastroparesis.
 We don’t recommend blind treatment with PPIs before diagnosis.
 We also prefer to perform a gastric emptying study off PPIs since PPIs may delay gastric emptying.
 Finally, ambulatory pH testing may further help in differentiating GERD from gastroparesis.

 Nissen fundoplication, the gold standard treatment for acid reflux, promotes gastric emptying and may help alleviate mild cases of gastroparesis.
 I offer hiatal hernia repair and Nissen fundoplication only for patients with severe acid reflux and mild gastroparesis.
 For severe acid reflux and moderate to severe gastroparesis cases, I perform a Nissen fundoplication with hiatal hernia repair and I add a partial longitudinal gastrectomy along the greater curvature.
 I have had great success with this approach.

 For medically refractory gastroparesis patients with no acid reflux, I offer an antrum preserving longitudinal gastrectomy without hiatal hernia repair.
 Our success rate using this approach has been very high.
-I currently recommend a partial gastrectomy as opposed to gastric bypass or pyloromyotomy to all cases of severe gastroparesis.
+I currently recommend a partial gastrectomy as opposed to gastric bypass or pyloromyotomy for all cases of severe gastroparesis.